ndr-repo/awesome-encoding-escaping/README.md

 [Gooogle Admin Toolbox - Encode/Decode](https://toolbox.googleapps.com/apps/encode_decode/) - Offers endoding and decoding for SAML, as well as a few code beautifiers.

 [OWASP XSS Filter Evasion Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/XSS_Filter_Evasion_Cheat_Sheet.html) - Contains working examples of encoded and escaped JavaScript payloads

+[Portswigger XSS Cheat Sheet](https://portswigger.net/web-security/cross-site-scripting/cheat-sheet) - Not directly encoding related, but most often will need some form of encoding or escaping for production use in the modern-day.